facelessuser/coloraide/docs/src/markdown/gamut.md

 ![Ray Trace Gamut Mapping Example](images/raytrace-gma-improve.png)

-/// note
-For accuracy, iterations could be increased further which would reduce a potential ∆h shift even more, but ColorAide has opted to keep iterations at 4 which can gamut map colors to sRGB with ∆h shift of less than 1, and when gamut mapping to a larger space like Rec.
-2020, still below a ∆h of 2.
-It can be noted that the further away the gamut boundary is from the achromatic line, the less accurate gamut mapping can be, but with a shift still below ∆h of 2 for a large space like Rec.
-2020, the accuracy is plenty sufficient.
-///

 The results are comparable to MINDE using a low JND, but resolves much faster and within more predictable, consistent time.